 You cannot see the viewport toolbar until you move the cursor to the bottom of the viewport, guaranteeing as large a workspace as possible.
 If you are working with multiple viewports, each viewport has its own viewport toolbar.
-Basics Tutorial Unit 1: Introduction 35
+Basics Tutorial Unit 1: Introduction 33

-Icon Function Use Area on the left: Standard Views flyout Using the View tool or the Standard views flyout, you can choose between plan view and any of the standard views.
-7 K Zoom All Zoom All sets the display scale so that you can see all the elements in the visible files.
-Note: But if you have loaded a view using Allplan displays only this view. • Zoom Section Zoom Section zooms in on a section.
+Icon Function Use Area on the left: (View flyout Using the View tool or the Standard views flyout, you can choose between plan view and any of the standard views.
+7 5 Zoom All Zoom All sets the display scale so that you can see all the elements in the visible files.
+Note: But if you have loaded a view using Save, Load View, Allplan displays only this view. • Zoom Section Zoom Section zooms in on a section.
 To do this, press and hold down the left mouse button and enclose the elements you want to zoom in a selection rectangle.
 D Navigation Mode Navigation Mode enables the navigation mode in the current viewport.
 In this mode, you can use the mouse to view a 3D model.
 Note: in navigation mode, you can navigate in sphere mode or in camera mode (keep the CTRL KEY pressed down).
-Previous View Previous View restores the previous view or display scale set (provided you had selected a different view or scale before you selected the current setting). ightharpoons Next View Next View restores the next view or display scale set (provided you have already selected a subsequent view or scale).
+Previous View Previous View restores the previous view or display scale set (provided you had selected a different view or scale before you selected the current setting).
+Next View Next View restores the next view or display scale set (provided you have already selected a subsequent view or scale).

-Save, Load View Using Save, Load View, you save the current view under a name of your choice or retrieve a view you saved beforehand.
-3D View You can use \$\psi{\text{3D}}\$ 3D View to display 3D models in three-dimensional space in a perspective view by entering an eye point (observer) and target point.
-You can also use this tool to create a view based on the building structure.
-Element Selection Using Element Selection, you select the design entities you want to display in the current viewport.
-The program temporarily hides all the other design entities. 푸 Always on Top Always on Top places the viewport so that it is always on top (i.e., in front of) the other ones. or You can use this tool only if you have not selected the Connected
+5 - Cont rolling on screen display / lipian 20 B Save, Load View Using Save, Load View, you save the current view name of your choice or retrieve a view you saved before 3D View You can use \$\overline{\psi}\$ 3D View to display 3D models in three dimensional space in a perspective view by entering an (observer) and target point.
+You can also use this tool to view based on the building structure. eye point Element Selection Using Element Selection, you select the design entity want to display in the current viewport.
+The program te hides all the other design entities.
+Land Land Drawing File Selection You can use Drawing File Selection to temporarily drawing files that are currently visible in the active view Click Drawing File Selection again to restore the insituation in the active viewport.
+As a result, you can see drawing files that had been visible before you selected to vport. itial e all the - D=□ Always on Top Always on Top places the viewport so that it is always ays on top or